isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Fighting Scams with AI and Overcoming Data Poisoning.md

 cases on scam-related issues.
 Since police reports require police officers to officially close a case, the data collected from SPF is considered to be high-quality because it has been carefully verified by humans.</p>
-<p>Additionally, the GASP team utilises the <a href="https://www.scamshield.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">ScamShield</a> database of scam reports
+<p>Additionally, the GASP team utilises the <strong><a href="https://www.scamshield.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">ScamShield</a></strong> database
-from Singaporeans to further enhance the quality of the training dataset.</p>
+of scam reports from Singaporeans to further enhance the quality of the training dataset.</p>
 <div class="isomer-card-grid">
 <div class="isomer-card">
 <div class="isomer-card-body">